-Do you have XXXXX plant/seeds for sale?
+Q: Do you havethis plant/seeds for sale?
 How much does it cost?

 When will you have this plant for sale?

-Subscribe to our mailing list (Newsletter) to regularly receive our new arrivals updates, website news and discount coupons.
+Subscribe to our mailing list (Newsletter) to receive our new arrivals updates, website news and discount coupons.
+Use wish-list form and you will be immediately notified as soon as we have it in stock.

 The plant is marked as poisonous.
 I have pets, is it dangerous for them?